LexiFi/dead_code_analyzer/README.md

    `let () = ... in ...` (it's usually better to use sequencing);
    let-binding of the form `let x = ... in x` (the binding is useless);
    optional argument in argument's type: `val f: ... -> (... -> ?_:_ -> ...) -> ...`

-The tool assumes that .mli files are compiled with -keep-locs and .ml files with -bin-annot.
-Exported values are collected by reading .cmi or .cmt files (depending on the existence of an explicit .mli interface).
-References to such values are collected by reading typed trees from .cmt files

 ## Requirements